Mental Health Awareness Week 2023

 Having days or workshops set for employee well-being is a great way to improve the health of your workforce.
 These double as great team-building days to bring your workforce closer together.

-Here are some wellbeing in the workplace ideas and example days that you could implement:
+Here are some wellbeing ideas and example days that you could implement:

 If you are looking at implementing a health and wellbeing policy in your workplace, we can advise toy on our employee assistance programme (EAP) and other ways to energise your workforce.